liubivi/Sound_Splitter/README.md

 •	video formats: mp4, avi, flv, ...
 You can try other input file formats supported by FFMPEG.
 The output files are 16 kHz 16 bit wav or mp3 files, depending on the application you are using: sound_splitter.exe outputs files in wav format, sound_splitter_mp3.exe outputs files in mp3 format.
 The file splitting allows you a hassle-free upload of very large files to online services (e.g. Speech to text service).
+Among other things, when you submit many files to the online sound processing service, you can also expect a faster finishing time, because such tasks normally run in paralel.

 Usage